cboulanger/bibliograph/readme.md

 - [GitHub](http://github.com) (Version control and code hosting)
 - [BrowserStack](http://browserstack.com) (Browser testing service - sponsored Open Source license)

-The author wishes to thank:
+In particular, the author wishes to thank:
+- Gerrit Oldenburg (Humboldt Universität zu Berlin) for finding and fixing various bugs and providing preliminary PHP7-compatibility, and for supporting and maintaining the software at Humboldt Universität.
 - Serge Barysiuk for providing assistance with UI generation, and for designing the application logo;
 - Julika Rosenstock for writing the first version of the end user documentation, Till Rathschlag